 The Company may seek to recover unused funds from its affiliated entities, sell one or more investments that management has determined are at the end of their lifecycle or no longer fit within the Company's desired focus, or raise additional capital to fund its operations.
-Mentor will continue to attempt to raise capital resources from both related and unrelated parties until such time as the Company is able to generate revenues sufficient to maintain itself as a viable entity.
-These factors have raised substantial doubt about the Company's ability to continue as a going concern.
-These financial statements are presented on the basis that we will continue as a going concern.
-The going concern concept contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.
-There can be no assurances that the Company will be able to raise additional capital or achieve profitability.
-However, the Company has 6,250,000 Series D warrants outstanding in which the Company can reset the exercise price substantially below the current market price.
+Mentor will continue to attempt to raise capital resources from both related and unrelated parties Additionally, the Company has 6,250,000 Series D warrants outstanding in which the Company can reset the exercise price substantially below the current market price.
 These condensed consolidated financial statements do not include any adjustments that might result from repricing the outstanding warrants.
 Management's plans include monetizing existing mature business projects and increasing revenues through acquisition, investment, and organic growth.
 Management anticipates funding new activities by raising additional capital through the sale of equity securities and debt.